DIY Fabric Bunnies using a Cricut Maker

 8. The next part is simply to decorate your bunny!
 I am using some twine and scrap fabric to wrap around the neck of the bunny.
 I looped my chipboard through the twine/fabric so it hangs like a tag on a collar.
 You can get as creative as you want here!
 But once you’ve done that – you’re finished!
 See, I told you it was simple!

 I put my bundle of bunnies in a basket on this old antique cubby that I have.
 It’s right in the front entryway of my house and I love how it turned out!
 And the best part is, it was a really inexpensive craft.
 The fabric that I used for these came from a sample pack from Cricut.
-We have it for sale on our website here!
 I love it because all of the patterns and colors complement one another perfectly!
-The Cricut Fabric is on sale on our website for $8.79.
-It comes with five different pieces of fabric that are 12″x26″.
-This means you get two bunnies per piece of fabric…so you can get 10 bunnies out of one sampler.
-And that means each bunny costs only $.88 in fabric material!
-With shipping, it’s comes to around $1.40 per bunny.
-I’d bet with other materials, each bunny will cost you around $1-1.50.
-Not too bad.
+It came with five different pieces of fabric that are 12″x26″.
+That meant I got two bunnies per piece of fabric…so you can get 10 bunnies out of one sampler.
 That’s my kind of project – cheap and cute!

 I hope you enjoyed this tutorial!
 We would love to see if you make any.
 Happy Easter!